drjdlarson/gust/docs/source/guide.rst

 Building new UI windows with QtDesigner
 #######################################

 #.
 The UI for all windows are designed using QtDesigner.
+You can use the Designer app inside the docker container.
 Open Designer app by running

 .. code-block::

-    Designer
+    qt5-tools designer

 #.
 Design your UI.
 Please be consistent with the naming of Qt objects with current style (i.e. include Qt object type in the name).